Rotator cuff injury

 - X-rays.
 Although a rotator cuff tear won't show up on an X-ray, this test can visualize bone spurs or other potential causes for your pain — such as arthritis.

 Conservative treatments — such as rest, ice and physical therapy — sometimes are all that's needed to recover from a rotator cuff injury.
-If your injury is severe and involves a complete tear of the muscle or tendon, you might need surgery.
+If your injury is severe, you might need surgery.

-Many different types of surgeries are available for rotator cuff injuries, including arthroscopic tendon repair, open tendon repair, bone spur removal, tendon transfer and shoulder replacement.
+Many different types of surgeries are available for rotator cuff injuries, including:

+- Open tendon repair.
 In some situations, an open tendon repair may be a better option.
 In these types of surgeries, your surgeon works through a larger incision to reattach the damaged tendon to the bone.
-Open tendon repairs typically have a longer recovery time than that seen with more minimally invasive procedures done arthroscopically.

 During an arthroscopic repair of a rotator cuff tendon, the surgeon inserts a tiny camera and tools through small incisions in the shoulder.